wlperry/umd_biostats/ecostats_lectures/lecture_12/12_01_lecture_powerpoint.pptx.md

 ::: {.column width="60%"}
 ### Balancing the Penguin Data

-The dataframe of penguins is unbalanced - meaning that there are unequal samples per cell
+The dataframe of penguins is unbalanced - there are unequal samples per cell